anishLS3/PYTHON-PRACTICE/README.md

 # PYTHON PRACTICE
- This Repo includes all the projectsand practice  from the course
+ This Repo includes all the projects and practice exercise in python